DrThomasAger/smile/README.md

 You can end sections using the same markers in the opposite direction. `) End Section name :)`.

+These abbreviated ***(: Smile*** structures e.g. `(` indicate they are the second part of a set.

+Two (: Smile's surround the name of the section.
+The line indicates the start or end of the section, and the text inside the section changes with the prompt and task required.

 ## Sections

 A **"section"** is defined in ***(: Smile*** as a meaningfully different part of the prompt from another part of the prompt.